Serious Lawyers for Serious Injuries

 Unfortunately, the driver must prove negligence on the part of the driver and trucking company.
 In the midst of confusion and anxiety following an accident, the difficulty of following an order of operations increases exponentially.
 First instincts dictate checking that all parties are unharmed, or attended to if any injury occurred.
 A police report will follow and is the first step and piece of evidence used in your case.
 While witnesses and their statements, as well as photographs of the incident, can be helpful, definitive video proof of careless, reckless, or dangerous operation on the part of the truck drives home your claim in your journey to seek damages.
 A Texas trucking accident lawyer will be able to help you more if you have dash cam video to corroborate your claim.

 Some may question the legality of using a dash cam as evidence in a trucking accident, as wiretapping and consent laws are the first concerns to arise.
-Thankfully, our attorneys at Buckingham & Barrera know the rules of the road; it is absolutely and unequivocally legal to record your daily driving activities as there are no laws restricting recording in public places, public streets and highways included.
+Thankfully, our attorneys at Buckingham & & Vega know the rules of the road; it is absolutely and unequivocally legal to record your daily driving activities as there are no laws restricting recording in public places, public streets and highways included.
 With this in mind, we highly recommend investing in a dash cam, appropriately placed to not distract your driving, or obstruct your view, to monitor your travels in the woeful event that an accident with a truck occurs.

 It is possible that the truck driver has a dash cam as well; however, there is no regulation requiring trucking companies to install dash cams in their trucks.
 More truck drivers are taking it upon themselves to install cameras to record their perspective of the road, or recording themselves as they drive to disprove any instances of distraction or fatigue, but there is no guarantee it exists, nor would you likely consider it in the aftermath of an accident.
 You should not rely on or hope that the truck driver has a camera to submit as evidence to the officer or a trucking accident lawyer; the best course of action is to protect yourself with video evidence before you find yourself in a my-word-against-your-word argument in search for a settlement.